apmckinlay/natureapp/birds/merlin.md

 Male Merlin perform spectacular flight displays when courting, diving, gliding, rocking from side to side, and fluttering in slow circles.
 The females lay their eggs in abandoned Hawk or [Crow](/birds/crow/) nests and occasionally in a tree cavity or on a cliff.

-Merlin are darker than other falcons, have less noticeable markings on their face, and beat their wings more rapidly when flying.
+**Could it be?** Merlin are darker than other falcons, have less noticeable markings on their face, and beat their wings more rapidly when flying.
 [Kestrel](/birds/kestrel/) are smaller and more colorful than Merlin with black stripes on their cheeks.
 [Peregrine Falcon](/birds/peregrine/) are larger with a dark helmet.

 **Did you know?** Merlin will sometimes hunt in pairs.
 One will disturb a flock of waxwings from below and the other will take advantage of the confusion to attack.